Optimizing Feedback (Formal & Informal) in Online Courses

 - There is benefit in the feedback being public, adding an additional layer of accountability to the learner providing the feedback

 Despite all of the different options with online feedback, do remember that even the most basic feedback provides clear gains in learner outcomes, and should be considered for any online learning experience.
-To find out how NovoEd creates an effective learning experience, visit novoed.com.
+Find out how NovoEd creates an effective learning experience and also learn more about training models.